-And to help them do just that ⏤ not to mention minimize their screen time and let you fold the laundry in blessed quiet peace ⏤ we’ve rounded up 10 awesome no-noise, tech-free toys to give your kids this holiday.
+And to help them do just that ⏤ not to mention minimize their screen time and let you fold the laundry in blessed quiet peace ⏤ we’ve rounded up awesome non-electronic, tech-free, back-to-basics toys to give your kids this holiday.
 From dinosaur puzzles and scientific silly putty, to wooden cars and window stickers, there’s something here to keep kids of all ages busy, as well as help them develop motor skills and smarts.
-Best part: Giving one of these quiet toys is almost as good as buying yourself a gift.
+Best part: Giving one of these quiet toys is almost as good as buying yourself a holiday gift.

 Sprig Toys Adventure Scuba Search Playset